irteqa23ahmed/V-Scribe/README.md

 Once the repository has been cloned to local device, perform following steps :<br>

-1> Go the folder containing all the files and folders.<br>
+1> Pull the repo to your local system and go the folder containing all the files and folders.<br>
 2> Open terminal or command prompt in that directory.<br>
 3> Run 'npm install' to install all the dependecies in the package.json file.<br>
 4> Run 'pip install -r requirements.txt' to install all required python dependencies.<br>